 One of my favorite results shots from the Buddha's hand shoot was the bright, angled shot that still showed the reflection.

 Seeing that result, I wanted to do a similar look with Sarah.
 I had her lie down (her hair got wet in the process, but we ended up liking it), while I angled to get that "floating" look that was so appealing with the Buddha's hand.

 For these last few shots, I didn't alter my camera settings at all, but I did drop my key lights down to a quarter power.

 I was very happy with the look of these shots.
 Though they mimicked the style of my Buddha's hand shoot, I felt they really stood out in their own right.

-As we were shooting, Sarah leaned her head on her chin (figure 25), which I liked.
+As we were shooting, Sarah leaned her head on her chin, which I liked.
 But since I had so many good shots with the water giving the nice reflection, I decided to try something different.
 Employing the help of Jeffery and Jaron, I had them sprinkle water over and around Sarah to give the effect of rain falling on a body of water.
-I also had Sarah lift her chin in order to avoid the "raccoon" eyes that I was seeing in figure 24. (figure 26)
+I also had Sarah lift her chin in order to avoid the "raccoon" eyes that I was seeing.

 A Different Perspective

 In the next set Jeffery did some shots from directly above Sarah.
 The idea was to use two HalfDome® soft boxes to create incident reflections on either side of the model.
 Jeffery instructed Sarah to splash the water with her hands to get the sparkling reflections we see in the following photo.
 Note that the photo is turned upside down so Sarah's face appears more naturally positioned in the photo.

 When we wrapped, I was very happy with the results of this shoot.
 It was rewarding to be able to develop a concept into something fun and visually compelling.